Help Center - FAQs about Printable Postage

 Do I still have to mark the book mailed if I use printed postage?

 • Yes.
-You need to mark the book mailed before the deadline to do so, to prevent the transaction from cancelling.
+You need to mark every book you mail as "mailed" from your My Account page, before the deadline to do so, in order to prevent the transaction from cancelling.

 I printed with postage and didn't get my Instant Credit!
 What went wrong?

-• You must have marked the book mailed before choosing to REprint with Postage.
+• You may have marked the book mailed before choosing to re-print with Postage.

 What if I send multiple books?
 How does that work?